- Find a Trail

 A construction crew of 500 men took just four months to complete the line, which included 8.5 miles of rail, five trestles and four small bridges.
 Earning a mere dollar for each 12-hour shift, these workers later staged Huntsville's first labor strike, demanding—without success—a 10-hour day.
 The line opened in August 1888, but by October a derailment, caused by brake failure, had frightened passengers away.
 Only freight cars plied the line until the trains stopped running in 1896.

-Launched in 1990, the Old Railroad Bed Trail is among the country's first rail-to-trail conversions.
 Land Trust of North Alabama purchased the line and built the trail, and they continue to maintain it.
 As you stroll the narrow dirt and stone bed, you will pass cascading springs and the original stone bridge supports, built without mortar.
 Atop the peak, close your eyes and picture the Hotel Monte Sano, an elaborate, 223-room haven from turn-of-the-century health scares.
 After your hike, head to the Huntsville Depot Museum or the North Alabama Railroad Museum for more local railroad lore.